How Can Holistic Diet Benefit from 5 Key Dietary Trends

 In an era overwhelmed by diet trends promising everything from weight loss to boundless energy, finding the ideal nutrition or weight loss regimen can be daunting.
-Ayurveda, with its ‘rainbow meal’ philosophy, offers a time-tested approach to balanced nutrition.
+Ayurveda, with its ‘rainbow meal’ philosophy, offers a holistic approach to balanced nutrition.
 Often called the ‘science of life,’ Ayurveda highlights the crucial role of gut health in maintaining balance and vitality.

 The focus on gut health and the microbiome is driving a growing shift toward personalized nutrition tailored to individual needs.
 While diets like keto, paleo, vegan, and non-dairy continue to capture attention, there is a rising trend toward adopting more customized and balanced dietary approaches.